Tennis elbow surgery

 Before the Procedure

-- You may be asked to stop taking drugs that make it harder for your blood to clot.
+- Follow instructions about stopping medicines that make it harder for your blood to clot.
 These include aspirin, ibuprofen, (Advil, Motrin), and naproxen (Naprosyn, Aleve).

 - Ask your doctor which medicines you should still take on the day of your surgery.

-- Tell your doctor if you have a cold, flu, fever, or other sickness before your surgery.
+- Tell your surgeon if you have a cold, flu, fever, or other sickness before your surgery.

-- Your doctor or nurse will tell you when to arrive at the surgery center.
+- Your surgeon or nurse will tell you when to arrive at the surgery center.
+Be sure to arrive on time.

-- You can go home when the medicine that made you sleepy and relaxed wears off.
+- You can go home when effects of the sedative wear off.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997-